GabrielSlima/blog/articles/clean-code-clean-classes.md

         and that Classes are the templates for creating those objects.
     </p>
     <p>
         So far, if you've read the last articles, you know how to create <b>clean and meaningful functions</b>.
-But how can we create Clean Classes?
+But how can we create clean and meaningful classes?
     </p>
     <p>
         Welcome to the PewdiePie's favourite blog about Software Engineering and today